sandboxie-plus/sandboxie-docs/PlusContent/security-mode.md

 2. **SysCallLockDown:**
 The setting `SysCallLockDown=y` limits the use of NT system calls.
 Only those calls that are included as defaults in the file **Templates.ini** or calls configured in the [GlobalSettings] section of **Sandboxie.ini** as `ApproveWinNtSysCall=...` or `ApproveWin32SysCall=...` are executed with the original token.
 Any NT syscalls that are not approved are executed with the sandboxed token and may break compatibility in certain scenarios.
 To find which syscalls may be needed to make a particular program work is tedious and involves trial and error.
 But once these syscalls are found, they can be added to the [GlobalSettings] section of **Sandboxie.ini**.
-Note that **the machine must be rebooted (or the driver restarted) for them to take effect**.
+Note that **the configuration must be reloaded using "Options -> Reload configuration" for these settings to take effect**.

 3. **RestrictDevices:** An earlier **"DeviceSecurity"** template was replaced by a dedicated setting `RestrictDevices=y` in **Sandboxie Plus v1.3.0** to harden box security even further.
 A security enhanced sandbox does not have access to drivers installed on the host.
 However, the use of appropriate **[Normal](../Content/NormalFilePath.md)** path directives can allow one to open specific devices as needed.